arthurmohn/processoseletivosyngenta/README.md

 **Solution in my_module.py**

-Solution using only python native libraries to simplify avaluation and testing
+Solution using only python native libraries to simplify evaluation and testing